 - Piercing the corporate veil

 These types of business entities are similar except for the fact that a limited partnership provides for at least one general partner and one or more limited.

+What is the role of a general partner in a limited partnership?
 When comparing a general partnership vs limited partnership, Colorado business law shows that in a general partnership, partners have management control, share business property and profits based on the contents of a partnership agreement.
 They also share (joint and severally) in the corporate liability and debts.

-Limited partners, on the other hand, are not liable for the company partnership obligations.
+Advantages of partnership relationships if legally complied with: Limited partners, on the other hand, are not liable for the company partnership obligations.
 The only risk is typically their capital contribution as stated in the partnership agreement.
 However, if limited partners participate in the management of the partnership business, they may lose their protected limited partner status and become liable for all risk.

 - A limited business partnership, including those in Colorado, must be filed with the Secretary of State.

 - A foreign limited partnership is a business partnership formed under the laws of any state other than this state or the laws of a foreign country and having one or more general partners and one or more limited partners.